 With Bitcoin trading at under USD 3,800 at the time, it marks a year of significant downward movement over a period of 12 months.
 Yet the rise in the number of global ATMs being installed is continuing.

+Bitcoin’s recent slump hasn’t seemed to have affected the ATM industry with reports that it’s healthier than ever, given that at the beginning of 2017 there were only 1,000 machines worldwide.
 Bitcoin ATM startup BCB ATM saw its sales figures soar by 528% in just 11 months through 2017, and other companies are experiencing the same rise in sales in 2018.
-Rising Bitcoin prices over the past three years have accelerated the installation of machines with cryptocurrencies’ wider adoption around the world.
+Rising Bitcoin prices over the past three years have accelerated the installation of machines with cryptocurrency’s wider adoption around the world.

-Follow BitcoinNews.com on Twitter at https://twitter.com/bitcoinnewscom
+Follow BitcoinNews.com on Twitter: @bitcoinnewscom

-Telegram Alerts from BitcoinNews.com at https://t.me/bconews
+Telegram Alerts from BitcoinNews.com: https://t.me/bconews